2017 CS Tallinn Trophy

-The 2017 CS Tallinn Trophy was a senior international figure skating competition, held in November 2017 at the Tondiraba Ice Hall in Tallinn, Estonia.
-Its senior categories were part of the 2017–18 ISU Challenger Series.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dance.
+The 2017 CS Tallinn Trophy was a senior international figure skating competition held on November 21–26, 2017, at the Tondiraba Ice Hall in Tallinn, Estonia.
+The senior categories were part of the 2017–18 ISU Challenger Series.
+Medals were awarded in men's singles, ladies' singles, pair skating, and ice dance.

 Entries

 The International Skating Union published the full preliminary list of entries on 31 October 2017.